mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Titles
-Aslan do not have titles, as such, although a high social standing may be denoted by certain portions of the individual’s name.
+Aslan do not have titles, as such, although a high social standing may be denoted by certain portions of the individual's name.
 In Aslan society, the social level characteristic denotes the relative status of both the individual and his or her family but no special titles are applied for specific social levels.